-According to Flockler case study, displaying social posts and testimonials can boost conversions by 20-30%.
-So, if this is the only change made to a website, you should be able to see an uplift without any special analytics tools.
+According to a Flockler case study, displaying social media posts and testimonials can boost conversions by 20-30%.
+So, if this is the only change made to a website, you should be able to see an uplift without any special analytic tools.

 You can also use heatmap tools to see how much attention testimonials drive on your website.
 CrazyEgg lets you do just that.
 It also enables you to run A/B tests to compare conversion rates on a webpage with and without testimonials.